-- Circle the platypus in a clockwise direction; and - Circle the turtle in an anti-clockwise direction.
+- Circle the platypus in a clockwise direction; - Circle the turtle in an anti-clockwise direction; and - Circle the crocodile twice in any direction.

 In addition, the AMS reports the location of each marine creature.
 Data and imagery collected during this task is submitted to the judges for review.
 The reporting format and details will be provided at a later date.